OpenStackweb/osf-website/src/pages/about/staff/index.md

     picture: /img/about-staff/thierry.jpeg
     title: General Manager
     twitter: https://twitter.com/tcarrez
-  - description: Wes Wilson is Director of Marketing for the Open Infrastructure Foundation.
-He has spent the past two decades  in startups including founding Brandstack a graphic design marketplace that was acquired in 2011.
-Wes’ endeavors have always hinged around entrepreneurship, whether it be working in his family’s  construction business, manufacturing custom speed skating boots in college, lending capital as a  VP in commercial banking or as a mentor in Techstars Cloud.
-In his free time, he enjoys mountain  biking, traveling and spending time with his wife and three kids.
+  - description: "Wes Wilson is Director of Product & Engineering for the OpenInfra Foundation.
+He has spent two decades in startups including founding Brandstack, a graphic design marketplace that was acquired in 2011.
+He focuses on product development and strategy, helping to align the foundation's efforts with the communities it serves.
+In his free time, he enjoys traveling, rooting for the San Antonio Spurs, and spending time with his wife and three kids."
     linkedin: https://www.linkedin.com/in/iamweswilson
     name: Wes Wilson
     openStack: https://www.openstack.org/community/members/profile/20997